isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-js.md

 # Set up JavaScript{#set-up-javascript}

+## Prerequisites

-* **Obtain valid configuration parameters -** These parameters can be obtained from an Adobe representative after you set up your analytics account.
+* **Obtain valid configuration parameters**
+   These parameters can be obtained from an Adobe representative after you set up your analytics account.
-* **Implement `AppMeasurement` for JavaScript in your media application -** For more information about the Adobe Mobile SDK documentation, see [Implementing Analytics Using JavaScript.](https://marketing.adobe.com/resources/help/en_US/sc/implement/js_implementation.html)
+* **Implement `AppMeasurement` for JavaScript in your media application** For more information about the Adobe Mobile SDK documentation, see [Implementing Analytics Using JavaScript.](https://marketing.adobe.com/resources/help/en_US/sc/implement/js_implementation.html)

 * **Provide the following capabilities in your media player:**